rdubya/whileinuse/README.md

 ## Usage

-To schedule a callback, pass it and an interval (in milliseconds) to $.whenInUse.
+To schedule a callback, pass it and an interval (in milliseconds) to $.whileInUse.

     function makeAwesomeSauce() {
       console.log('Sweet!');